-Rodents: Family Dollar items possibly contaminated - NewsBreak
+RODENTS: Family Dollar items possibly contaminated - NewsBreak

 Consumers in Alabama, Arkansas, Louisiana, Mississippi, Missouri and Tennessee are advised not to use a variety of Family Dollar products, including foods, cosmetics, animal foods, medical devices and over-the-counter medications.

-Over 1,100 dead rodents were found at the facility where these items may have come from.What is California’s endemic SMARTER Plan?
+Over 1,100 dead rodents were found at the facility where these items may have come from.Body of missing ‘General Hospital’ actress Lindsey Pearlman found in LA

 If you believe you’ve purchased these items, you’re asked to contact Family Dollar, discard the items and wash your hands immediately after handling them.
 The FDA says some food products in non-permeable packaging (such as undamaged glass or all-metal cans) may be suitable for use if properly cleaned/sanitized .